|

 the short end of the pins into the holes so that the long legs of the pins

+are facing away from the LCD Screen.
 The LCD will be installed on the second level so there will need to

 be a number of wires run from the first level to the second.